bertput/gio_fifo_client_server/README.md

 1. On startup, 0% CPU
 2. The first request brings the CPU to 100%
 3. CPU stays at 100% until the server is killed

+## Building

+This should build on any linux box that has the GTK-2.0 DEV libraries installed.

+The build steps are pretty simple since there is already a Makefile in place:

+    cd src
+    make

+## Request for help

+If you know why the CPU pegs to 100% in this configuration, and know the solution, please share.
+Feel free to ping me via github or clone this project, fix it, and send me a pull request.
+Thank you!